treehouses/treehouses.github.io/pages/blog/20191000-private-bin.md

 ### Modify Three Lines
 Change three lines

-1. apt-get install -y unzip zlib1g-dev libpng-dev && \` → `apt-get install -y zlib1g-dev libpng-dev && \
+1. apt-get install -y unzip zlib1g-dev libpng-dev && \  →  apt-get install -y zlib1g-dev libpng-dev && \
-1. mv PrivateBin-master html && \`→ `mv PrivateBin html && \
+1. mv PrivateBin-master html && \  →  mv PrivateBin html && \
-1. a2enmod rewrite && \`→ `a2enmod rewrite
+1. a2enmod rewrite && \ →  a2enmod rewrite

 The first modification is optional.
 You do not need to use upzip in this Dockerfile.
 The second and third modifications are crucial.
-The second command changes from the first directory name to html.
-If there is not the first name, you get an error.
-The third command must be the last command in the first `RUN command. && \` means that there is a next command.
+The second command changes the first directory name to html.
+If the name of the first directory is not PrivateBin, you get an error.
+The third command must be the last command in the first RUN command block. `&& \` tells Docker engine that there is a next command.
 If there is `&& \` but no command proceeds, you get an error.

 After that you should have the below Dockerfile.